shellytalis/policy-model-tutorial/textAssets.md

 * 27 - my_comment_is - describes the content of the placeholder of the input

 Attached below are photos of the course of the interview.
-In each image, the variable is surrounded by its number.
+In each image, the attribute is surrounded by its number.

+Note - Some attributes appear in only one web component.

 ### In case of *"Default"* web component